 I was one of them.
 For over 10 years, I was an ordained member of her community and part of her inner circle.
 I knew Tara during most of her current career as Domo Geshe Rinpoche – from the earliest public events until just a couple years ago.
 I lived with her, traveled with her, transcribed over 100 of her lectures, worked to bring more students into her fold, and stood by her side as she tried to gain recognition within Tibetan Buddhism.
 Even though I learned and had valuable growth experiences in her group, I also witnessed the extent of her narcissism and manipulation of students.
 At a certain point, I could no longer lend my name to her or her organization.

 This site was created to inform the public of Tara’s claims about herself and her ethics as a spiritual teacher.
-It will will provide a summary of how she says she became Domo Geshe Rinpoche, her search for recognition, including relevant responses from the Tibetan Buddhist community, how she has responded to criticism, and a few of her grandiose claims.
+It will provide a summary of how she says she became Domo Geshe Rinpoche, her search for recognition, including relevant responses from the Tibetan Buddhist community, how she has responded to criticism, and a few of her grandiose claims.

 The TLDR version is this: